 Welcome to Tom McMasters' blog about local politics & life in Huber Heights

-Anyone still interested in moving the city forward?
+Because we are still interested in moving the city forward!

 As important as I'd like to think this website can be, if you really want to keep up with City government regularly look at the agenda items found on the City's Meeting Information & Audio / Video page